Albertzue/learning_notes/aws/ANS/keypoint.md

 you cannot add iPv6 to an existing s2s and a s2s cannot be dual stack

+Jumbo frames will apply only to propagated routes via AWS Direct Connect and static routes via transit gateways.
+Jumbo frames on transit gateways support only 8500 bytes

 ### Transit Gateway(TGW):
 VXLAN is not supported with TGW